-- (5) This column includes only the annual short-term incentive awards paid to the NEOs. - (6) As described under section 11.5, entitled Pension arrangements, for all NEOs, this represents the employer contribution for each of the three most recently completed years for the different defined contribution arrangements and related effects on the value of the executive officer's SERP account when applicable.
-In addition, for M. Bibic it includes the impact of reaching pension eligibility under the Bell Canada Defined Benefits Pension Plan and for G. LeBlanc, it includes the impact of his average pensionable earnings increase under the Bell Aliant Defined Benefit arrangements. - (7) For M. Bibic, 2020, 2021 and 2022 amounts include perquisite allowance (\$120,000).
-For all NEOs, All Other Compensation also includes Corporation contributions under the Employees' Savings Plan and company-paid life insurance premiums and gross-up payments.
+- (a) C. Millen's share-based award increased from \$475,000 to \$1,750,000 upon appointment to EVP and CFO in September 2023.
+Values for 2023 are prorated. - (4) This column includes only the annual short-term incentive awards paid to the NEOs.
+C. Millen's short-term incentive award reflects his promotion to EVP and CFO in September 1, 2023. - (5) As described under section 11.5, entitled Pension arrangements, for all NEOs, this represents the employer contribution for each of the three most recently completed years for the different defined contribution arrangements and related effects on the value of the executive officer's SERP account when applicable.
+In addition, for M. Bibic it includes the impact of his average pensionable earnings increase under the Bell Canada Defined Benefits Pension Plan and for G. LeBlanc, it includes the impact of his average pensionable earnings increase under the Bell Aliant Defined Benefit arrangements. - (6) For M. Bibic, 2021, 2022 and 2023 amounts include perquisite allowance (\$120,000).
+For J. Watson, 2023 amount includes a perquisite allowance (\$33,500).
+For S. Howe, 2023 amount includes \$1.5 million cash retention bonus granted in 2019 and paid in January 2023.
+For all other NEOs, All Other Compensation also includes Corporation contributions under the Employees' Savings Plan and Corporationpaid life insurance premiums and gross-up payments.
 Perquisites and other personal benefits that do not exceed in aggregate \$50,000 or 10% of the fiscal year's salary are not included.